invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/AzureSignInLogsGraph.rst

 Azure Sign-in Logs via Graph API
 =======
-Use **Get-ADSignInLogsGraph** to collect the contents of the Azure Active Directory sign-in log.
+Use **Get-EntraSignInLogsGraph** to collect the contents of the Entra ID sign-in log.

 Usage
 """"""""""""""""""""""""""
-Running the script without any parameters will gather the Azure Active Directory sign-in log for the last 30 days:
+Running the script without any parameters will gather the Entra ID sign-in log for the last 30 days:
 ::

-   Get-ADSignInLogsGraph
+   Get-EntraSignInLogsGraph

-Get the Azure Active Directory Audit Log before 2023-04-12:
+Get the Entra ID Audit Log before 2024-04-12:
 ::

-   Get-ADSignInLogsGraph -endDate 2023-04-12
+   Get-EntraSignInLogsGraph -endDate 2024-04-12

-Get the Azure Active Directory Audit Log after 2023-04-12:
+Get the Entra ID Audit Log after 2024-04-12:
 ::

-   Get-ADSignInLogsGraph -startDate 2023-04-12
+   Get-EntraSignInLogsGraph -startDate 2024-04-12

-Get the Azure Active Directory SignIn Log in a SOF-ELK format and merge all data into a single file:
+Get the Azure Active Directory SignIn Log in a sof-elk format and merge all data into a single file:
 ::

-   Get-ADSignInLogsGraph -Output SOF-ELK -MergeOutput
+   Get-GraphEntraSignInLogs -Output SOF-ELK -MergeOutput

 Parameters
 """"""""""""""""""""""""""